Application Process

 "Long Day":

-During neurology and psychiatry rotations, the PGY-1 has several "long days" per month, consisting of staying from 5-8pm on weekdays or 8am-8pm on weekends with direct supervision from the senior on-call resident.
-The PGY-1 resident sees psychiatric consult patients in the ED or on the general medical floors with the senior resident, then staffing them with the attending.
-This is on a rotating schedule with other PGY-1 residents.
+During neurology and psychiatry rotations, the PGY-1 has about 30 "long days" per year, where they stay from 5-8pm on weekdays to assist with admissions.
+They also have about 14 weekend calls from 8am-8pm on one weekend day, with direct supervision from the senior on-call resident.
+The PGY-1 residents see psychiatric consults in the emergency room and on the medical floors with the senior resident, then staff them with an attending.

-While on Tufts Medical Center adult internal medicine, the PGY-1 resident has a similar "long day" schedule, until 8pm on weekdays or weekends, with roughly a Q4 schedule.
+While on the internal medicine rotation at Tufts Medical Center, the PGY-1 resident does not take psychiatric call, but rather has a similar "long day" schedule until 8pm on weekdays or weekends, roughly every four days.

 Rotations: